July 31, 2018

 New Mexico Department of Agriculture

 It’s that “chile” time of year!
 The NMDA Standards and Consumer Services inspectors will be out in full force.
 They will be conducting a “chile blitz” around the state.
 The purpose is to ensure processed and fresh chile products meet standards.
 They must be in compliance under the New Mexico Chile Advertising Act and NMAC 21.16.7.

 The Act stipulates that it is unlawful for a person to:

-- Knowingly advertise, describe, label or offer for sale chile peppers, or a product containing chile peppers, using the name of any city, town, county, village, pueblo, mountain, river or other geographic feature or features located in New Mexico in a misleading or deceptive manner that states or reasonably implies that the chile peppers are, or the product contains, New Mexico chile unless the chile peppers or chile peppers in the product were grown in New Mexico
+- Knowingly advertise, describe, label or offer for sale chile peppers, or a product containing chile peppers.
+The aforementioned, using the name of any city, town, county, village, pueblo, mountain, river or other geographic features.
+This includes any location in New Mexico in a misleading or deceptive manner.
+If it states or reasonably implies that the chile peppers are, or the product contains, New Mexico chile.
+This is unless the chile peppers or chile peppers in the product were grown in New Mexico.

-If you are producing or selling processed chile products and advertising it as New Mexico chile, you must register with the NMDA Standards and Consumer services division by completing a verification/registration form.
+Producing or selling processed chile products and advertising it as New Mexico chile requires registration.
+This must be done with the NMDA Standards and Consumer services division by completing a registration form.
 You are only required to complete the form once for each product.

 Questions?
 Contact Raymond Johnson at 575-646-1616 or firstname.lastname@example.org.